 Strategic workforce planning and scenario modelling

-How to Succeed as a Recruiter in the AI Era?
+How to Succeed as a Recruiter in the AI Era

-1. Embrace AI as Your Partner
+1. Embrace AI as a Hiring Partner

 See AI as a tool that enhances your skills instead of threatening your position.

-2. Develop Your Human Skills
+2. Develop Stronger Human Skills

 Concentrate on emotional intelligence, relationship building, and strategic thinking, skills that AI cannot replicate.